 ❗ Important!
 When it comes to WhatsApp newsletters it is relevant that your potential customers are well aware of your Data Policy.
 It is not a bad idea to create a landing page where your company can explain all the important details regarding your policies.

-As you can see in the following example companies are proactively advertising their messaging channel on Instagram or Facebook.
+As you can see in the following example companies are proactively advertising their WhatsApp messaging channel on other social media platforms like Instagram or Facebook.
 That helps customers to start a conversation with a company on WhatsApp and can be asked to become a subscriber of the messaging newsletter service.

 But there are many more ways to get users to subscribe to your newsletter.